Here are the most coveted natural and clean foundations of 2023, expertly curated by Kristin Adams, a natural cosmetic industry expert.

 SPF Claims and the Law

 There are two ways to achieve sun protection in a cosmetic formula, with chemicals like Oxybenzone, Octinoxate, Octisalate, and Avobenzone.
-The other, more natural way to achieve an SFP rating is with a physical blocking mineral ingredient like Titanium dioxide and/or Zinc oxide.
+The other, more natural way to achieve an SPF rating is with a physical blocking mineral ingredient like Titanium dioxide and/or Zinc oxide.

 High concentrations of Titanium dioxide and Zinc oxide in a product offer a natural, physical barrier to protect your skin against the sun’s rays.